Information and guidance implemented 2021 and will be reviewed in 2022 (or earlier should guidance and legislation change).

 Baker Clause

-This statement sets out the school’s arrangements for managing the access of providers to pupils at the school for the purpose of giving them information about the provider’s education or training offer.
+This statement sets out the school’s arrangements for managing the access of providers to pupils at the school to give them information about the provider’s education or training offer.
 This complies with the school’s legal obligations under Section 42B of the Education Act 1997.

 Pupil Entitlement